RestartB/titanium/README.md

 - **welcome.py**
   - Stores the automatic welcome message for when the bot joins a server.

+## Intents
+Titanium uses several privileged intents.
+If your bot instance is verified (required for 100+ servers), you **MUST** get approval from Discord before you can use them.

+- Presence Intent - needed for the now playing command.
+- Server Members Intent - needed for server member counts in the server info command.
+- Message Content Intent - Required for getting message content for the starboard, and for processing the leaderboard.

 ## Developing your own Cogs
 Titanium is modular and will load compatible cogs automatically.